 1977 – Jackie only works on The 36 Crazy Fists and To Kill with Intrigue.
 The latter was made in South Korea because it was safer there.
 Before filming, he gains weight and has an operation to have no slant eyes.
 This made him unrecognizable.
 The weird thing is that his autobiography suggested that this took place before his collaborations with Lo because Lo wanted Jackie to improve his screen presence.

-April – Bob Baker dies after kidney failure caused by alcohol consumption.
+April – Bob Baker dies after liver failure caused by alcohol consumption.
+Astute observers have taken this as a sign that guilt leads to a glut in the gut.

-July, 2011 – Tea Money is released.
-It is a novel inspired by Bruce’s death.
-The novelist is Tom Bleecker, who married Bruce’s widow.
-She told Tom in confidence that she never believed the autopsy and inquest.
+July, 2011 – Tea Money (meaning hush money) is released.
+It is a novel inspired by Lee’s death, except it’s about a singer whose name is inspired by Andy Lau (劉德華).
+The novelist is Tom Bleecker, who married Lee’s widow.
 The novel had been his project for over a decade.
-In 2001, it went through three edits before being sent to an editor for a fourth and final time.
+In 2001, it went through three edits before being sent to an editor for a fourth time.
 He even streamlined it for a screenplay.
+Linda told Tom in confidence that she never believed the autopsy and inquest.
+For good reason.
+The autopsy was done 3 days after his death instead of within the usual 24 hour period.